 - Enterprise Search, Enterprise Social; and

 - Forms and Workflow.

-there were still a number of challenges that Summit 7 Systems faced in integrating the user experience.
+Although branding and building excitement definitely helped, there were still a number of challenges that Summit 7 Systems faced in integrating the user experience.
 In response to these challenges, Ben and his team implemented the following solutions:

 - Create best-in-class, integrated search